 Given that it was 1:45 when we set off we knew that we would not get far, maybe ten kilometers or so.
 It would all depend on the wind and the waves.
-The NW wind pushed us down the Bay side of Philip Edward Island after we rounded South Point and we zig-zagged our way through the maze of islands along the coast.
+The NW wind pushed us down the G’ Bay side of Philip Edward Island after we rounded South Point and we zig-zagged our way through the maze of islands along the coast.

 The water would be a bit choppy as we made our way east along Philip Edward Island.
-As the map shows we made major use of the islands as wind blockers.
-Happy just to be on the water, we not obsessing about the distance covered on this first day.
+As the map shows, we made major use of the islands as wind blockers.
+Happy just to be on the water, we were not obsessing about the distance covered on this first day.
 We would make a couple of stops – one for lunch and another to stretch our legs and check out the views.
 The stretch of water above Le Hayes Island would be about the most turbulent we would see during the entire trip!

 It was about 4:30 when we passed by what looked to be a possible campsite.
 I thought I recognized the island from the hill behind the camp area.
 The previous summer my brother and I had stopped for lunch on the south side of an island and then gone for a ramble up the hill behind us for fine views all the way east to Big Rock.
-This looked like it – but, then again, it was not the same!
+This looked like it – but, then again, it was not quite the same!